alexgr0401/jdbc-template-tacos/README.md

 # JDBC template tacos
- template for tacos using Thymeleaf template and Spring Boot framework.
+JDBC template for tacos using Thymeleaf template and Spring Boot framework.